-

 With the data validated, the final step is to move it into the systems your teams use.
 You want the extracted information to be delivered to your enterprise resource planning (ERP), customer relationship management (CRM), or accounting tools without manual effort or reformatting.

-At Docxster, the processed data can be synced or exported directly into your business systems and analytics tools through built-in integrations and custom exports.
+In Docxster, the processed data can be synced or exported directly into your business systems and analytics tools through built-in integrations and custom exports.

 4 use cases of templateless extraction